Superformula/cloud-backend-test/README.md

 The API Gateway outputs the URL of the API, append the path "/graphql" to it in order to make requests to the server.

+### GraphQL Playground

+The Playground is available in the URL received as output from API Gateway, you can use it to make queries to the server.

 ## Further improvements

 -   E2E testing